 Like trigonometry, the color wheel is probably one of those things that you learned about as a young child and haven’t thought of since.
 However, to really understand color, you may have to dust off some of that knowledge.

 Simply put, the color wheel provides a visual representation of which colors blend nicely together.
 It removes all the guesswork, essentially.
-Most models are comprised of However, in theory, the color wheel could be expanded to include an infinite number of shades.
+Most models are comprised of 12 colors.
+However, in theory, the color wheel could be expanded to include an infinite number of shades.

 Don’t worry if you haven’t memorized the color wheel just yet.
 There are tons of ways to access it digitally.
 Paletton is a website that will let you create your own color scheme from the comfort of your computer screen and ColorSchemer offers the same capabilities in an app that’s available for iphone.